 You could check if moving the router around the house/apartment helps.
 The only way to do this is by trial and error.
 Move it and measure again.

-In my current house I needed an extender and also to move the router closer to the extender (by using a RJ45 extender so I could make the ethernet cable connected from the modem to my router longer).
+In my current house, I needed an extender and also to move the router closer to the extender (by using an RJ45 extender so I could make the ethernet cable connected from the modem to my router longer).

 Finally, another common problem is that many of the modems given by internet providers are not very good, so you could try getting a good router with lots of antennas.

 How strong is your router to handle lots of traffic?